PoisotLab/ms_network_prediction/manuscript.md

 ### Why should we forecast species interaction networks?

-Forecasting species interactions are critical for informing ecosystem management [@Harvey2017BriEco] and systematic conservation prioritization [@Pollock2020ProBio], and for anticipating extinctions and their consequences [@McDonald-Madden2016UsiFoo; @McWilliams2019StaMul].
+Forecasting species interactions are critical for informing ecosystem management [@Harvey2017BriEco] and systematic conservation prioritisation [@Pollock2020ProBio], and for anticipating extinctions and their consequences [@McDonald-Madden2016UsiFoo; @McWilliams2019StaMul].
 Ecological interactions shape species distributions at both local and broad spatial scales,